COVID-19 Privacy Notice

 Click here to download the privacy notice relating to COVID-19

-Click here to download the staff privacy notice.
+Click here to download the childrens privacy notice

 Opting out of sharing your confidential patient records